Extracurricular Activities for your Child

 Implementing Court Orders and Parenting Coordination Agreements

-Extracurricular activities such as sports, dance, and music lessons can be meaningful and positive experiences for children.
+Extracurricular activities such as sports, dance, and music lessons are often meaningful and positive experiences for children.
 They support development, confidence, and social connection.

-When parents share parental responsibilities under a court order or agreement, decisions about extracurricular activities must be handled carefully, transparently, and consistently with the parenting framework that applies to them.
+When parents share parental responsibilities under a court order or family law agreement, decisions about extracurricular activities must be handled carefully, transparently, and in a manner consistent with the specific parenting framework that applies to them.

-This article explains how extracurricular activities are addressed when parenting coordination is in place, and how section 40(2) of British Columbia's Family Law Act (FLA) informs best practice.
+This article explains how extracurricular activities are addressed where parenting coordination jurisdiction includes assisting with communication and the implementation of shared parental responsibilities, and how section 40(2) of British Columbia’s Family Law Act (FLA) informs best practice in that context.

 Section 40(2) and Shared Decision‑Making